 A limited number of graduate assistantships are available each year to highly-qualified graduate students.
-The graduate assistantship covers tuition and fees for full-time study (9-15 credits per semester).
-Graduate assistants are required to work in a University department or office for 18 hours each week, for which they receive a stipend of $3,500 over the academic year ($1,750 per semester).
+The graduate assistantship covers tuition and fees for full-time study (9 credits per semester).
+Graduate assistants are required to work in a University department or office for approximately 20 hours each week, for which they receive a stipend of $4,000 over the academic year ($2,000 per semester).
 Graduate assistants may not hold a full-time job either inside or outside the University, and they may not be Graduate assistants during a semester when they are student teaching.
 Graduate assistants may also apply for Federal Student Loans to assist with costs related to full-time graduate study.

-For the full year, the initial application deadline for graduate assistantships is April 1; most appointments are made by June 30.
+For the full year, the initial application deadline for graduate assistantships is April 1; most appointments are made by July 31.
 For the very limited, spring semester assistantships only, the deadline is December 1.
-To be eligible, a student must be matriculated in a degree program.
+To be eligible, for any graduate assistantship a student must be matriculated in a degree program.